Questions frequently asked by newly admitted students

 A. Please talk with the department graduate advisor by making an appointment.

-- Fill in the program of study form and denote that it is coursework only.
+- Fill in the “program of study form”, which can be downloaded from this link, and denote that it is coursework only.

 - Ask the department graduate advisor, the department head, and the college dean to sign the form.